 Adhesive tape finally made an appearance in 1845, when Dr. Horace Day, a surgeon, applied a rubber-based adhesive to fabric strips.
 That day, he invented surgical tape.
 About half a century later, in 1901, a man named Oscar Troplowitz invented an adhesive patch called Leukoplast for the German company Beiersdorf AG.
 In 1921, after finding that Dr. Day’s surgical strips kept falling off his wife’s fingers, Earle Dickson, a cotton buyer for Johnson and Johnson, attached some gauze to a piece of cloth-backed tape and covered it in crinoline.
 Finding that it worked, Dickson took his invention to Johnson and Johnson, who called it the Band-Aid and made him V.P.

 Another significant marker in tape history was in 1925, when Richard Drew, a fairly new employee of the then-sandpaper company, 3M, invented the first masking tape.
 He did so to make it easier for automobile painters to paint straight lines on two-toned cars.
 Today, this line is known as Scotch Tape.
 In 1942, Johnson and Johnson invented Duct Tape.
 Its original purpose was to give the military a way to seal, repair and waterproof ammunition cases.
+Today, duct tape manufacturers are widely recognized for their contributions of helping to hold our world together.

 Today, tape is in higher demand than ever, and while the production process has remained much the same, there has been some advancement in the types of materials used in tape manufacturing.
 Increased abilities in substrate manufacturing capabilities have led to the development of thinner and thinner film and foil tapes, such as aluminum foil tape.
 Advancements such as this will keep the tape industry rolling forward into the future, always ready to provide for the world's taping needs.
+As the industry presses further onward, IQS Directory's company listings will evolve to match it.

-Tape is made in a process called coating, which involves the application an adhesive to the carrier material.
+Tape is made in a process called coating, which involves the application of an adhesive to the carrier material.

 A carrier material is typically a moderately thin and flexible material.
 Examples include films (ex. polyimide film tape), paper tissues, cloth or metal foils.
 Typical adhesives include: PTFE, PVC, silicone and acrylic adhesive.